 The business should disclose the type of corporation that it intends to register.
 The main types of corporations include non-stock corporations, stock corporations, and non-profit corporations.
 There are different fees for the various types of corporations.

 Each state imposes different rules, depending on the purposes for which the corporation is formed.
 The business must disclose what it is selling and the type of business it is involved in.

-5. Name and address of the initial directors
+5. Names and addresses of the initial directors

 The business must provide a list and address of all nominated directors who run the corporation.
-The list may also include the name and addresses of the corporate officers such as the president, vice president, secretary and treasurer.
+The list may also include the names and addresses of the corporate officers such as the president, vice president, secretary, and treasurer.

 6. Duration of the corporation